Aliases for GPT2 Gene

 GeneCards Summary for GPT2 Gene

 GPT2 (Glutamic--Pyruvic Transaminase 2) is a Protein Coding gene.
 Diseases associated with GPT2 include Mental Retardation, Autosomal Recessive 49 and Lymphangitis.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Carbon metabolism.
+Among its related pathways are Metabolism and Arginine biosynthesis.
 GO annotations related to this gene include pyridoxal phosphate binding and L-alanine:2-oxoglutarate aminotransferase activity.
 An important paralog of this gene is GPT.

 UniProtKB/Swiss-Prot for GPT2 Gene